 My definition of a dumpling used to be limited to something steamed or boiled until one day I tried these fried Jamaican dumplings at a restaurant.
 The reason why I ordered them stays in its name itself, fried!
 And that’s what pushed me to have these.
 Trust me; I was missing on something so delicious.
-Heritage has it that in ancient times, these dumplings were taken when going on long journeys and that’s why they are also called Journey cakes.
+Heritage has it that in ancient times, these dumplings were taken when going on long journeys and were orginally called Journey Cakes.
+The name eventually evolved to Johnny Cakes.
 What stays as a matter of fact is, that these are here today for us to relish.
 Try them at home and people will thank you for making these!

 - 2 cups All-purpose flour

 - Take a large mixing bowl and combine the flour with some salt and baking powder and mix it well.